 Midden pays homage to the traditional owners of the land.
 This powerful, collaborative work expresses the interplay of Australian culture and creativity.

 We've been at the forefront of interactive 3D technology over the past decade.
-Particle Picnic is a celebration of our passion for particles and our home grown 3D software engine, Pixile.
-Under the hood we're talking millions of particles, rendered in realtime, over 3xHD resolutions at 60 FPS.
-Live audio responsiveness, 2 iPad controllers, shadows, reflections, ambient occlusion and then some.
-If all this nerd burger talk turns you on and you’re interested in learning our wares…then touch base.
-We're planning some upcoming software workshops.
+Particle Picnic is a celebration of our passion for particles and our homegrown 3D software engine, Pixile.
+Under the hood, we're talking millions of particles, rendered in realtime, over 3x HD resolutions at 60 FPS.
+Live audio responsiveness, two iPad controllers, shadows, reflections, ambient occlusion and then some.
+If all this nerd burger talk turns you on and you’re interested in learning our wares then touch base.
+We often hold software workshops.

 The balloons were plump, the mountain was ripe for our second SNOW SHOW with inhabitant at Mt Naeba, Japan.

 Event night 3rd March 2012